flanij/approximation-algorithms/README.md

 `python3 binpack.py`

-The results will be output to the terminal. # approximation-algorithms
+The results will be output to the terminal.